CubaDevOps/flexi/Readme.md

 ## Structure

 - **Core**: the `src/` directory contains the core classes and interfaces that make up the framework.
+- **Contracts**: the `contracts/` directory contains shared interfaces and base classes used by both core and modules, ensuring loose coupling and standardization.
-- **Modules**: the `modules/` directory contains the all pieces of code that are not part of the core framework.
-Each module is a separate directory that contains its own controllers, services, and configuration files.
-There are plug and play plugins that can be added to the application to extend its functionality.
+- **Modules**: the `modules/` directory contains all pieces of code that are not part of the core framework.
+Each module is a self-contained Composer package with its own `composer.json`, dependencies, controllers, services, and configuration files.
+Modules are plug-and-play and can be easily installed, uninstalled, or versioned independently.
-- **Config**: the `src/Config/` and `modules/*/Config` directory contains the configuration files for the framework (`routes`, `commands`, `queries`, `event listeners` and `services`).
+- **Config**: the `src/Config/` and `modules/*/Config` directories contain configuration files for the framework (`routes`, `commands`, `queries`, `event listeners` and `services`).
-- **Console**: the `bin/` directory contains the console application that can be run from the command line. `(coming soon)`
+- **Console**: the `bin/` directory contains the console application for CLI commands.

 ## Installation